| For example, notice what is called the Niche of the

 is best read in context of the book.
 I don’t want to ruin the fun of

-the one thing is clear: the
+reading it.) the one thing is clear: the

 transfer must have taken place before the Emperor’s dramatic arrival on